dannysu/hakyll-blog/posts/2013-06-14-evolution-of-box.markdown

 customer and make them feel special.

-One time while I was in one of our partner stores setting up our new box, I saw a customer came in and launched AvidTap to tap in.
+One time while I was in one of our partner stores setting up our new box, I saw a customer came in and launched the AvidTap app to tap in.
 It's an awesome feeling to see people use it for real!

   [1]: http://avidtap.com
   [2]: https://plus.google.com/106413090159067280619/posts/az9UTAX7dB8